 If, on the other hand, technological growth is rapid enough, then the discounting dilemma is solved: consumption can grow over time.
-The discounting dilemma shows that, even if there are no externalities and every good is 'properly' priced, the economy might still be unsustainable.
+But the discounting dilemma shows that, even if there are no externalities and every good is 'properly' priced, the economy might still be unsustainable.
+Adding in externalities and tragedy of the commons might make it even less sustainable.

 First question: so what?
 If every current person likes the unsustainable path, then is there a moral basis to limit current choice?
 If so, who will limit current choices?
 Can we distinguish between people acting as 'homo economicus' in markets but as 'Good Citizen' in government?
-For a good review of how important is economic growth to basic human welfare watch Hans Rosling's TED talk.
+For a good review of how important is economic growth to basic human welfare watch Hans Rosling's TED talk - spoiler: most measures of health and human welfare are positively correlated with GDP.